YuvrajSingh-mist/RL-Eval-Leaderboard/README.md

 ## Submission Contract

 Your submission must:
-1. Consist of one or more Python files (`.py`).
+1. Consist of one Python file (`.py`).
-2. Include a main file that will run as `submission.py`.
-When using multi-file mode, specify `main_file` (e.g., `runner.py`); the server aliases it to `submission.py` inside the container.
-3. Accept the environment ID as its first CLI argument: your script will be invoked as:
+2. Accept the environment ID as its first CLI argument: your script will be invoked as:
    ```bash
    python -u submission.py <ENV_ID>
    ```